LeslieTrue/CPP/README.md

 ## Version

 (2023.6 Version 0) Version 0 finished, currently support training for CIFAR and ImageNet; Optimal Number of Clusters Measurement; Self-labeling.
-What to Expect: Pretrained checkpoints
+What to Expect in Next Steps: Pretrained checkpoints

 ## Install Dependencies